peter-ch/MultiNEAT/README.md

 ### Documentation
 [http://multineat.com/docs.html](http://multineat.com/docs.html)

-#### About this fork

-This builds on the original repository to complete the needed parts to allow compilation with either Cython or Boost.

 #### To compile

 * Set the required system (boost or cython) by setting an evironment variable with name MN_BUILD.